The1andONLYdave/PSone-Memory-Manager/README.md

 I hope to add things like:
 An about page to see the README while in-app
-Google Play Link to RetroArch (Recommended Emulator)
+Google Play Link to RetroArch (Recommended Emulator) Move Background Toggle into settings (WIP)
+I'd also like to try to implement saving/syncing cards with Google Drive

 Changelog:
+(09.11.2014)
+-Ver 1.4.1
+-Incorporated Google Play Link to RetroArch (David-Lee Kulsch) -Added RetroArch icon to link
+-Changed "mail" strings and ID to simply "feedback" -Finally merged German strings.xml (manually)
+-More work on strings.xml

 (09.09.2014)
 -Ver 1.4
 -Incorporated more code by David-Lee Kulsch